lialb/tangram/server/README.md

 Backend API uses Python and Flask and connects to a MySQL and Neo4j DB on AWS.

+### Directions:
-To use, run `pip install -r requirements.txt` to install dependencies (optional: do it in a virtual environment).
+1. Run `pip install -r requirements.txt` to install dependencies (optional: do it in a virtual environment).

-Create a `config.py` file that holds all the credentials for your MySQL and Neo4j databases
+2. Create a `config.py` file that holds all the credentials for your MySQL and Neo4j databases

-Run `main.py` to start server
+3. Run `main.py` to start server